Exploring the Baltimore Oriole Nesting, Feeding Habits (Northern)

 Cowbirds have a difficult time laying eggs in the Oriole's nest but still do.

-Orioles can tell the difference between their own eggs and Cowbird's eggs.
+Orioles can tell the difference between their eggs and Cowbird's eggs.
 Either the Oriole will eat the Cowbird's eggs, or eject them from the nest.

-Feeding Habits - What Do Baltimore Orioles Eat
+Feeding Habits - What Do Baltimore Orioles Eat?

 Another option is by providing a sugar-water mixture.
 1 part sugar to 4 parts water.
 No need to boil the sugar-water mixture.
 Replace often during hot weather.

-Predators of Oriole Birds
+What are the Predators of Oriole Birds?

 Of the avian type, predators of the Northern Oriole include Screech Owls, Common Grackles, Crows, and Blue jays.
 Others are Red squirrels, Gray Squirrels, and Fox Squirrels.